Bernardo-Castilho/SimScript/README.md

 # SimScript

-A Discrete Event Simulation Library in TypeScript.
+A Discrete Event Simulation Library in TypeScript with support for 2D and 3D animations.

 For details, see the
 [API Documentation](https://bernardo-castilho.github.io/simscript/docs/).